Tasman Bridge disaster: Social effects

 The disaster caused a variety of social and psychological difficulties.
 Although comparatively minor in loss of life and damage, it presented a problem beyond the capacity of the community to resolve.
 The disaster had unique characteristics and occurred at a time when the effects of disasters on communities were not well understood.
 "Opportunities for the community to be involved in the response to the disaster and the physical restoration of infrastructure were minimal because of the nature of the event.
 It is likely that this lack of community involvement contributed to the enduring nature of the effects of the disaster on a number of individuals."

 A study of police data found that in the six months after the disaster, crime rose 41% on the eastern shore, while the rate on the city's western side fell.
-Car theft rose almost 50% in the isolated community, and neighborhood quarrels and complaints rose 300%.
+Car theft rose almost 50% in the isolated community, and neighbourhood quarrels and complaints rose 300%.
 Frustration and anger was directed towards the transport services.
 Visible progress on restoration of the bridge was slow because of the need for extensive underwater surveys of debris and the time required for design of the rebuilding.
 "The ferry queues did however provide some assistance by providing a forum where people with much in common could vent their frustration."
 A sociological study described how the physical isolation led to debonding (the setting aside of bonds that constitute the fabric of normal social life).
 The loss of the Tasman Bridge in Hobart disconnected two parts of the city and had far-reaching effects on the people separated.

 The disaster was a major contributor to ferry services being the lifeline for people needing to cross the river for daily work.
 Bob Clifford was the major operator of ferries at the time, and quickly built more of his small aluminium craft, using his company Sullivans Cove Ferry Company.
 He later went on to become the major Tasmanian shipbuilder with a firm which continues today, called Incat.